iBUYPOWER Element 9260 Review

-Its design and feature set may not be particularly unique, it shares a case with the CYBERPOWERPC Gamer Xtreme GXiVR8060A8 – Our Editors’ Choice for midrange gaming desktops.
-If you want a different case, though, consider the iBUYPOWER Trace2 9250 that packs the same components as the Element 9260, but instead of three LED rings on the front panel goes for a brushed front with a pair of LED strings running on the sides.
+Its design and feature set may not be particularly unique in PC gaming, it shares a case with the CYBERPOWERPC Gamer Xtreme GXiVR8060A8 – Our Editors’ Choice for midrange gaming desktops.
+If you want a different case, though, consider the iBUYPOWER Trace2 9250 that packs the same components as the Element 9260, but instead of three LED rings on the front panel goes for a brushed front with a pair of LED strings and RGB lights running on the sides.

 The mid-tower chassis measures 22 by 12.8 by 20.5 inches (HWD) and weighs 31.6 pounds, which is exactly the same dimensions you have on the Trace2 9250, only that the latter is slightly lighter at 29.8 pounds.
 To access the internal components, all you do is remove four thumbscrews that hold the transparent side glass panel, otherwise it offers tool-less access.

 Once you remove the tinted glass panel, you can now access the motherboard, solid-state drive, RAM and graphics card.
 The power supply and hard drive are found behind a metal side panel on the opposite side.
 The tinted glass panel looks clean on the system when switched off, and the trio-of LED rings on the front panel looks even better when the machine is running.
 All that is accented by excellent cable arrangement, that keeps things tidy and helps with airflow.